qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 ## Where the `Bn-m` and `FTn` names come from

 A few passages here, and a few comments in the sources, name a finding as `B9-1` or a work package as `FT8`.
-They come from an external free-threading review of this branch: `Bn-m` is finding *m* of its review step *n*, `FTn` is the work package those findings were grouped into, and an `FT8 invariant`, `design` or `validation row` is a numbered item inside that package's handoff.
+They come from Neil Schemenauer's free-threading review of this branch: `Bn-m` is finding *m* of its review step *n*, `FTn` is the work package those findings were grouped into, and an `FT8 invariant`, `design` or `validation row` is a numbered item inside that package's handoff.
 The names this change uses:

 | Name | What it is |
 |---|---|